Kodular/Documentation/docs/components/layout/views/web-viewer.md

 |:----:|:-------:|
 |boolean|False|

-Whether or not to give the application permission to use the Javascript geolocation API.
-This property is available only in the designer.
+_Whether or not to give the application permission to use the Javascript geolocation API.
+This property is available only in the designer._

 ### Visible

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Web Viewer', 'Visible')]]